 In UNIST Design, our education is built around labs.
 Internship at a lab is an opportunity for students to learn more about subject area, relevant approaches and methods, as well as work ethics required for their future academic / professional paths.
 If you do not yet know all the labs in UNIST Design, visit the department's website and have a look around.

 Students of UNIST Design can apply for internship for credit.
 This means in practice that the applying student and the professor discuss to find out a mutual interest – a project that will educate the student and contribute to New Design Studio at the same time.
 The student will work in the lab for a designated time period, produce visible result and get credits.
 In New Design Studio, it takes 100 hours to get 3 study credits.
-The actual time period during which those hours will be fulfilled can be flexible – e.g., it can be done loosely throughout a whole semester or intensive 3 weeks during summer or winter breaks.
+The actual time period during which those hours will be fulfilled can be flexible.
 The student will be matched with one or more graduate student(s) and will have regular meetings with the professor.

-<aside> 💡 There are important dates for your internship credit – (1) when you apply and (2) submit your report on UNIST Portal.
+<aside> 💡 If you’re a bachelor’s student in UNIST, there are important dates for your internship credit – (1) when you apply and (2) submit your report on UNIST Portal.
 The director cannot keep track of these things, so it is ultimately the intern students’ responsibility to do so and notify the director on Slack (preferable) or via email.
 This is important because once the dates are passed and your application or report is not submitted, the system cannot handle your case anymore.

 </aside>

-Those who have successfully finished their internship for credit in New Design Studio or other labs in UNIST Design can apply for a paid internships.
+UNIST students who have successfully finished their internship for credit in New Design Studio or other labs in UNIST Design can apply for a paid internships.
 Paid internship is project-based and those might not be available at all times.
-It is expected for those who have finished their internship in other labs to submit a portfolio upon request.
+It is expected for those who have already acquired their internship credits in other labs to submit a portfolio upon request.
 The student will be matched with one or more graduate student(s) and will have regular meetings with the professor to conduct lab projects or industry- or government-funded projects.

 Drop an email with (1) a short passage about your interest and motivation + (2) what type of internship you're aiming at + (3) a portfolio to professor Seungho Park-Lee: seungholee [a] unist.ac.kr (don't forget to change "[a]" to "@" before sending it)!